lwang-genomics/NGS_pipeline/README.md

                [--keep-intermediate] [--threads THREADS]
                file1 [file2]

 A light-weight RNA-seq preprocessing pipeline script.
-Now supports both single-end and paired-end RNA-seq samples Supports both classic (STAR) alignment and psuedo alignment (salmon)
+The tool now supports both single-end and paired-end RNA-seq samples and offers the flexibility for both traditional alignment (STAR) and psuedo-alignment (Salmon).

 positional arguments:
   file1                 Input FASTQ file (R1).
 For single-end reads, provide only this file.